• 5.0/5 from 223+ reviews.

 Updated: 15-10-2025 2025-10-15T11:46:01Z

-1. The use of medications
+1. The use of medicines

 2. Chronic pain

 Pain caused by physical conditions can make it difficult to fall asleep or stay asleep.
-It is important to discuss pain management options with your doctor so you can find relief and still sleep peacefully.
+It is important to discuss pain relief options with your doctor so you can find relief and still sleep peacefully.

 3. Health problems